Jack Hanna no longer remembers most family members as Alzheimer’s progresses, report says

 “We stand in support of Jack, Suzi, and the Hanna family,” the Columbus Zoo shared in a Facebook post.
 “Jack is and will always be an integral part of the Columbus Zoo and The Wilds’ history and legacy.”

-The zoo set up a green mailbox in the guest relations office at the zoo so people can leave notes of love and support for the Hanna family.
-People can also send their kind words directly to info@jackhanna.com.
+The zoo set up a green mailbox in the guest relations office so visitors can leave notes of love and support for the Hanna family.